-- 1. The Principal Investigator or designee must confirm appropriate temperature conditions have been maintained during transit for all study intervention received and any discrepancies are reported and resolved before use of the study intervention - 2.
-Only participants enrolled in the study may receive study intervention and only authorised site staff may supply or administer study intervention.
-All study intervention must be stored in a secure, environmentally controlled, and monitored (manual or automated) area in accordance with the labelled storage conditions with access limited to the Investigator and authorised site staff. - 3.
-The Principal Investigator, is responsible for study intervention accountability, reconciliation, and record maintenance (i.e., receipt, reconciliation, and final disposition records). - 4.
+- 1. Only participants enrolled in the study may receive study intervention and only authorised site staff may supply or administer study intervention.
+All study intervention must be stored in a secure, environmentally controlled, and monitored (manual or automated) area in accordance with the labelled storage conditions with access limited to the Investigator and authorised site staff. - 2.
+The Principal Investigator, is responsible for study intervention accountability, reconciliation, and record maintenance (i.e., receipt, reconciliation, and final disposition records). - 3.
 Disposal of used and unused Virus inoculum vials will be done in accordance with the Virus Administration SOP.